ljw1004/csharpspec/csharp/conversions.md

 A value type `S` has an unboxing conversion from an interface type `I` if it has an unboxing conversion from an interface type `I0` and `I0` has an identity conversion to `I`.

-A value type `S` has an unboxing conversion from an interface type `I` if it has an unboxing conversion from an interface or delegate type `I0` and either `I0` is variance-convertible to `I` or `I` is variance-convertible to `I0` (§13.1.3.2).
+A value type `S` has an unboxing conversion from an interface type `I` if it has an unboxing conversion from an interface or delegate type `I0` and either `I0` is variance-convertible to `I` or `I` is variance-convertible to `I0` ([Variance conversion](interfaces.md#variance-conversion)).

 An unboxing operation consists of first checking that the object instance is a boxed value of the given *value_type*, and then copying the value out of the instance.
 Unboxing a null reference to a *nullable_type* produces the null value of the *nullable_type*.
-A struct can be unboxed from the type `System.ValueType`, since that is a base class for all structs (§11.3.2).
+A struct can be unboxed from the type `System.ValueType`, since that is a base class for all structs ([Inheritance](structs.md#inheritance)).

-Unboxing conversions are described further in §4.3.2.
+Unboxing conversions are described further in [Unboxing conversions](types.md#unboxing-conversions).

 ### Explicit dynamic conversions

 An explicit dynamic conversion exists from an expression of type `dynamic` to any type `T`.
-The conversion is dynamically bound (§7.2.2), which means that an explicit conversion will be sought at run-time from the run-time type of the expression to `T`.
+The conversion is dynamically bound ([Dynamic binding](expressions.md#dynamic-binding)), which means that an explicit conversion will be sought at run-time from the run-time type of the expression to `T`.
 If no conversion is found, a run-time exception is thrown.

 If dynamic binding of the conversion is not desired, the expression can be first converted to `object`, and then to the desired type.